alex-r-bigelow/sanitized-wrangling-codes/codes.md

     - Shows that other meaningful, useful abstractions (e.g. sets, clusters, groupings) are possible, even though the raw data may not be formatted that way
   - DATASET_A_COMPLEX_AND_EVOLVING_FORM
     - Validates a known [Sedlmair, BELIV 2012; Bigelow AVI 2014] phenomenon that data rarely has a "native" abstraction, even if predominant file formats exist; abstractions must be designed
+  - DISCREPANCY_BETWEEN_MENTAL_MODELS_AND_RAW_DATA
+    - Shows that there can often be important differences between how data workers think about their data, and how file formats are structured
   - DOESNT_COUNT_AS_DATA
     - Suggests that visualization researchers are aware of abstractions that data workers may not have considered.
 Communication to introduce the abstraction is necessary.
   - MISSING_FUNCTION_CATEGORY